cdevents/presentations/cdCon-2022/devops-metrics-through-cdevents/presentation.marp.md

 -->

 <!-- Notes
-- Four slides, one per metric.
+- 4+ slides, one or more per metric.
 - For each metric show a demo and/or example CDEvents relevant for the metric and/or diagram.
 - Spend some time on the data in events, discuss how it can be used to correlate events.

-Andrea & Erik?
-We could split, some metrics each
+Andrea
 -->

 ---